 You receive the highest benefit payable on your own record if you start collecting Social Security at age 70.

-For example, if you were born in 1956, you reach full retirement age in 2022 (or in the first four months of 2023).
-If you put off filing for Social Security until you turn 70, you’ll get 44 months of delayed requirement credits, good for a bump of more than 29 percent over your full retirement benefit.
-If the benefit you’re entitled to at FRA is $1,500 a month, at 70 it would be about $1,940.
+For example, if you were born in 1957, you reach full retirement age in the second half of 2023 or the first half of 2024.
+If you put off filing for Social Security until you turn 70, you’ll get 42 months of delayed requirement credits, good for a bump of nearly 28 percent over your full retirement benefit.
+If the benefit you’re entitled to at FRA is $1,800 a month, at 70 it would be almost $2,299.

 Keep in mind

 You can claim benefits later than 70, but there’s no financial reason to do so.
 Delayed retirement credits stop, and your payment tops out, at that age.